williamsnell/ws_content/content/posts/hyperspace/index.md

 but we've already run out of spatial dimensions.

 Of course, we want to go far beyond a mere *four* dimensions.
-Even if we used
-How would we visualize something like this?
+Even if we used time, how would we visualize something like this?

 \[
 \begin{align}